kahlil/belly/readme.md

 `belly s` does it all.
 If you don't specify a branch name it just switches to the last branch you were on.
 If you specify a branch name of an existing branch like: `belly s branch-name`, it will switch to that.
 If the branch doesn't exist it will create it and switch to it.

+### Tag the current commit with a version number and push tags to the server: `belly t`

+In order to annotated-tag the current commit with a version number and push the tag to the server use `belly t <version-number>`.

+###

 ## Usage